 America’s Coolest Southern Towns

 Oak trees dripping with Spanish moss, architecture straight out of Gone with the Wind, soulful bluegrass, and food that doesn’t skimp on butter—that's what we call Southern Comfort.
-Simultaneously sweet and a little bad ass, check out our top towns.
+Simultaneously sweet and a little badass, check out America's coolest southern cities.

 Greenville, South Carolina

 Greenville is in the midst of a pretty cool moment, impressing visitors with a flourishing downtown and blocks chock-full of boutique hotels and trendy kitchens.
-Our choice stay is the design-forward Hotel Domestique which marries rustic charm (hand-hewn beams and stone wall) and brilliantly bare-bones guestrooms.
-Between jaunts on the GHS Swamp Rabbit Trail—a once abandoned railway line was revived in 2010 and transformed into a 21-mile walking and biking route—it’s time to dine at Restaurant 17.
+Our choice stay is the design-forward Hotel Domestique, which marries rustic charm (hand-hewn beams and stone wall) and brilliantly bare-bones guestrooms.
+Between jaunts on the GHS Swamp Rabbit Trail—a once-abandoned railway line revived in 2010 and transformed into a 21-mile walking and biking route—it’s time to dine at Restaurant 17.
 Inspired by European bistros, the spot’s locally-sourced menu is a crowd pleaser with kale and peach salads, Southern-style ramen, dry aged pork chops, and hand cut truffle fries.

 Your only job on a trip to Abingdon is to soak up as much Americana as possible.
 To start, head for the Barter Theater—you won’t miss its old-timey marquee—in the Historic District.
-The circa-1933 professional stage is America’s longest running, and today you can catch shows like Chicago, Something Wicked Comes This Way and The Perfect Murder.
-From there, Abingdon Farmers Market is the place to pick up locally-made snacks and informal bites like fresh apple walnut scones, seasonal green juices and hot cider.
+The 1933 landmark is America’s longest running professional stage, and today you can catch shows like Chicago, Something Wicked Comes This Way, and The Perfect Murder.
+From there, Abingdon Farmers Market is the place to pick up locally-made snacks and informal bites like fresh apple walnut scones, seasonal green juices, and hot cider.
 Your home away from home is the Copper Lantern Boutique Inn.
 The Georgian Colonial-style stay dials up the Southern charm first with a wraparound porch, and then with plush sleigh beds, copper soaking tubs, and antique furnishings.

 The college town that birthed two major bands—the B-52’s and R.E.M.—never lost its groove.
 Everyone from Widespread Panic to The Police have played at The Georgia Theatre (and John Mayer recorded his video for “No Such Thing” there).
-After a show, go for drinks at Five Bar, where there are (blessedly) only five choices of any given thing—five red wines, five local brews on tap, five cocktails (trust us, you want the Bordeaux Bourbon, with Maker’s Mark, St. Germain, Bordeaux cherries and ginger ale).
+After a show, go for drinks at Five Bar, where there are (blessedly) only five choices of any given thing—five red wines, five local brews on tap, and five cocktails.
+(Get the Bordeaux Bourbon, with Maker’s Mark, St. Germain, Bordeaux cherries and ginger ale.)
 From there, make your way to Last Resort Grill for the crispy pork belly and classic salmon and grits.
 You’ll be ready to take on the town’s endless outdoor diversions, including hiking through Sandy Creek Park and kayaking the Middle Oconee.
 Just make sure to spend at least one day hip-deep exploring the city’s art galleries and museums; the Georgia Museum of Art is world-class, with works by blue-chip artists like Georgia O’Keefe and Elaine de Kooning.

-Bentonville has made many a “top southern towns” list – and there’s a reason why.
+Bentonville has made many a “top southern towns” list, and there’s a reason why.
 Walmart was founded here in 1950, but forget the rolled back prices—the town has become one of America’s must-see art capitals.
 Learn all about our country’s art history at the Moshe Safdie-designed Crystal Bridges Museum of American Art, founded by Walmart heir Alice Walton.
 The collection includes everything from Andy Warhol’s COCA-COLA (which set the superstore family back some $57 million) to the Frank Lloyd Wright-designed Bachman-Wilson House, which was moved from New Jersey to the Crystal Bridges grounds.
-Go for dinner at the The Hive in the 21C Hotel, where chef Matthew McClure (a Food & Wine Best New Chef) churns out grits with mascarpone and parsley and Berkshire hog chops with sweet potato.
+Go for dinner at the The Hive in the 21c Hotel, which churns out everything from grits with mascarpone and parsley to Berkshire hog chops with sweet potato.

-It’s easy to see why William Faulkner set all of his books in a fictionalized version of his hometown of Oxford: the place is dripping with charm and colorful characters (Faulkner himself being one of the biggest).
-Stop by the Ole Miss campus to visit his home of 40-years, Rowan Oak, where you can explore his old rooms, including the office where he did his writing (look for his outline of 'A Fable,' on the wall).
+It’s easy to see why William Faulkner set all of his books in a fictionalized version of his hometown of Oxford: the place is dripping with charm and colorful characters.
+(Faulkner himself being one of the biggest.)
+Stop by the Ole Miss campus to visit his home of 40 years, Rowan Oak, where you can explore his old rooms, including the office where he did his writing (look for his outline of “A Fable” on the wall).
 You can attend readings by some of today’s most famous writers at iconic Square Books, or just grab a novel and park yourself on the balcony for the afternoon.
-There’s no shortage of charming B&Bs in town, but we love The Z, run by sisters Annie and Brittany Zeleskey, with 2 front porch swings and homemade goodies like baked cheddar-cheese biscuits at breakfast.
-From there, it’s just a 10-minute walk to Ajax Diner, an absolute must for its fried oyster po-boys with pimento cheese and $7 note-perfect Bloody Mary.
+There’s no shortage of charming B&Bs in town, but we love The Z, run by sisters Annie and Brittany Zeleskey, with two front porch swings and homemade goodies like baked cheddar-cheese biscuits at breakfast.
+From there, it’s just a 10-minute walk to Ajax Diner, an absolute must for its fried oyster po’boys with pimento cheese and $7 note-perfect Bloody Marys.